 - Significant investments in wildfire mitigation, response and suppression along with funding for watershed restoration for those areas hardest hit by wildfires;

 - A referred nicotine tax 2020 ballot measure that will provide new funding for rural schools, the state education fund and ultimately bring universal preschool to every 4-year-old in the state.

 For more on her legislative accomplishments, click here.

 Passionate about public education, Julie spent more than a dozen years working in Summit School District providing exceptional district leadership in strategic communications, community engagement and student behavioral/mental health initiatives.
 She spent several years away from schools while working at the state Capitol serving as the Director of Communications for former Lt.
 Gov. Joseph Garcia.
 McCluskie played a key role in Colorado’s implementation of Colorado Reads 2013: The Early Literacy Initiative, launching Colorado Literacy Week and the One Book 4 Colorado statewide program.
 Her skills as facilitator and liaison were key in the orchestration of statewide tours, numerous community conversations and public events at the state level.
-She believes the success of Colorado’s education initiatives relies on meaningful private/public partnerships built through consistent and strategic community outreach.
+She believes the success of Colorado’s education initiatives relies on meaningful community partnerships built through consistent and strategic outreach.

 Prior to public education, Julie worked in resort and hospitality management holding leadership roles in Xanterra Parks & Resorts in Denver and Doubletree Hotels in Colorado Springs and Vail.